 However, these facts and figures only become somewhat more representative once we move away from comparing the average working week in Germany with other European countries and instead break it down into full and part-time work.

-According to Statista (2019), the average working week of full-time employees in the EU in 2019 is 41.1 hours.
-Almost bizarre but with an average working week of 41, Germany is just slightly below the European average!
+The average working week of full-time employees in the EU is 40.5 hours.
+Slightly bizarre but with an average working week of 40.5, full-timers in Germany match the European average!

 And those with the highest average working weeks in Europe:

-In other words, Greece has the longest working week in Europe, with around 43.9 hours a week, and Denmark the shortest, with 38.4 hours.
-So with an average working week of 41 hours, Germany stands out as a total average!
+In other words, Greece has the longest working week in Europe, with around 43.2 hours per week, and Finlans the shortest with 38.9 hours.

 The average working hours in Germany differ greatly from industry to industry, so employees can expect to work different hours.